“Time is money” – Benjamin Franklin

 Common complaint about FMEAs

 As stated in the lead-in to this article, a common complaint about FMEAs is that they can take a long time to do.
 Most companies realize the importance of FMEAs and are committed to implementing FMEAs.
 However, time considerations are not trivial.
+Part of working smarter with FMEAs involves recognizing where teams go wrong—and converting FMEA mistakes into quality objectives is a practical way to turn those lessons into lasting improvement.

-It is essential for successful FMEA implementation to ensure the in-meeting time that involves the subject matter experts is utilized in the most efficient and effective manner, with no time wasted.
-Techniques to reduce in-meeting time, while improving quality of results, should be pursued.
+It is essential for successful FMEA implementation to ensure that the in-meeting time that involves the subject matter experts is utilized in the most efficient and effective manner, with no time wasted.
+Techniques to reduce in-meeting time, while improving the quality of results, should be pursued.

 What are some strategies to reduce FMEA in-meeting time?